-Our master bedroom is finished, on time and everything!
+Our neutral master bedroom makeover is finished, on time and everything!
 This last week has been rather crazy but it all came together, and I love how this room turned out.

 To recap, we rent a little three story house in London, and our bedroom is on the top floor.
 It’s a lovely light-filled space, and I wanted to keep it bright and neutral but bring in lots of layers and texture.

 You can check out all the progress posts here:

 Design Progress | Week 3

 Live Edge Desk | Bonus